sch246/MaidUseHandCrank/README.en_us.md

 "smarter maid" is turned on by default, which allows the maid to target cranks in advance to prevent scrambling.

-"random walk" is on by default, when the maid will not trigger bubbles (unless sitting)
+"random walk" is on by default, in which case the maid will not trigger bubbles (unless sitting)

 ## Thanks